Augustinus Bader The Body Cream, £130

 La Mer The Body Crème, £162

 Infused with La Mer’s miracle broth – a potent mix of antioxidants and algae – this is often likened to ‘a seaweed wrap in a jar’.
-With an added dose of hyaluronic acid, it heals and nourishes dry skin like nothing else.
+With an added dose of hyaluronic acid, it’s a luxury body cream that heals and nourishes dry skin like nothing else.

 Anne Sémonin Nourishing Body Oil, £39